 \section{Discussion}

 \paragraph{Limitations} Although our results are very promising, there are of course many failure modes in a composition of so many modules, which can have cascading effects on overall system performance.
-We outline some failure modes and opportunities for improvement. \textbf{Prompting and segmentation:} Occasionally the VLM fails to detect some of the object(s) in the image, causing the reconstruction of the object to be missed altogether.
-Tuning the prompt mitigates the problem, as can prompting multiple ways for multiple hypotheses. \textbf{Segmentation: }Grounded-SAM occasionally segments parts of an object along with the full object which leads to multiple reconstruction hypotheses for the same object, or detects two cluttered objects together as one.
+We outline some failure modes and opportunities for improvement. \textbf{Prompting and segmentation:} Occasionally the VLM fails to detect some of the object(s) in the image.
+Tuning the prompt mitigates the problem, as can prompting multiple ways for multiple hypotheses. \textbf{Segmentation: }Grounded-SAM occasionally segments parts of an object along with the full object which leads to multiple reconstruction hypotheses for the same object.
 We mitigate this partially using IoU-based de-duplication. \textbf{Inpainting:} Our current inpainting strategy operates on a relatively isolated object, which removes some important context.
 We mitigate this by slightly increasing the bounding box and adapting the model, but there is room for improvement. \textbf{Image-to-3D:} Although remarkable, these models can sometimes fail to generate plausible reconstructions when given images from highly unusual viewpoints. \textbf{Scaling and registration:} Our scaling method is naive and would be improved in some cases by making it non-isotropic.
-Registration sometimes fails on uniformly-textured objects, where it is difficult to find distinctive features.
-It can also fail if the scaling is incorrect. \textbf{Seed value:} The performance of the image-to-3D and inpainting models may sometimes vary depending on the seed value selected.
+Registration sometimes fails on uniformly-textured objects, where it is difficult to find distinctive features. \textbf{Seed value:} The performance of the image-to-3D and inpainting models may sometimes vary depending on the seed value selected.

-\paragraph{Future work} One important strategy for making the system less error-prone is to move to a more generative setting with quantified uncertainty.
-If each module could generate multiple hypotheses, conditioned on its inputs, it would be possible to search for an interpretation that is collectively high-probability for all the modules.